 2023's Best Credit Cards for People with No Credit

 Quite a lot, actually, especially if you're a student.
 If not, my cousin started with Credit One Platinum, and he's pretty happy with it.
 Just look for any card that doesn't have "Secured" in the name, and with "Limited History" as the requirement.

-The best secured credit card with a low deposit is the Secured Mastercard® from Capital One because new cardholders may be able to put down either $49, $99 or $200 and still get a $200 credit line, which would make the card only partially secured.
-And there’s a $0 annual fee.… read full answer
+The best secured credit card with a low deposit is the Capital One Platinum Secured Credit Card.
+You may be able to put down $49, $99 or $200 in return for a $200 credit line, which could make the card only partially secured.
+The higher your credit score is, the more likely you are to be assigned one of the lower deposit amounts.
+Capital One Platinum Secured also has a $0 annual fee.

-A secured credit card with no deposit wouldn’t be a secured credit card.
-Secured stands for security deposit, and a credit card without one is unsecured.
-So, no, you cannot get a secured credit card with no deposit.
+No, you cannot get a secured credit card with no deposit.
+In fact, having to place a security deposit is the only thing that’s unique about secured credit cards.
+Apart from that, there are no other differences between secured and unsecured credit cards.
 You can, however, get a secured card with a low deposit.
 Plus, there are some credit cards with no deposit for people with bad credit.
-But they tend to be more expensive in the long run, thanks to high fees that you don’t get back.… read full answer
+But they tend to be more expensive in the long run, thanks to high fees that you don’t get back.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.